On this page:

 ARTX223The Long 19th Century Eric Hobswam coined the period of time from the French Revolution to the end of WWI as "The Long 19th Century."
 This course takes a selective, topics-based approach to exploring this period of rapid change in the visual arts.
 We will explore how the creation and distribution of art from both the metropole and the periphery led to a visual revolution, creating many of the conditions for the modern visual world we exist in today.

 ARTX345Performance Art This course examines the history of performance art in the 20th and 21st centuries, with an emphasis on the political and aesthetic interventions of the body in visual art and visual culture, as well as the relationship between performance art, subjectivity, and identity, including queerness, gender, and race.
 Topics will range from action painting to video performance, dance to sex, and violence to social intervention.
-This course counts for Women, Gender, and Sexuality Studies.
+This course counts as a Topics course.

 ARTX360Queer Aesthetics Through in-depth study of contemporary global queer visual art, this course provides an introduction to queer theory as a field through an engagement with more advanced and topical queer theories and artworks that prioritize Black, Indigenous, and People of Color knowledge and world making.
-This course assumes no prior knowledge of queer theory, but previous experience with critical theory is strongly recommended
+This course assumes no prior knowledge of queer theory, but previous experience with critical theory is strongly recommended.
+This course counts as a Topics course.

 ARTX491Ways of Seeing: Methods in Visual Analysis This course begins with a basic but fundamental question: how do we describe what we see?
 We will explore how philosophers, artists, and critics have grappled with this issue throughout history, seeking to understand the critical issues that can arise when communicating vision in verbal form.
 Because the practice of art history rests upon translating the expressive content of the visual world into words, a significant component of this class will focus on methodology, writing, and the critical analysis of classic theoretical texts that have formed the approach and structure of the discipline.
 Art and art history majors should plan to take this course during the fall of their senior year.
-Offered Fall.Prerequisite: Two Art History courses and Senior Standing
+Offered Fall.Prerequisite: ARTX-160 plus one additional Art History course and Senior Standing.

-ARTX593Senior Individualized Project Each program or department sets its own requirements for Senior Individualized Projects done in that department, including the range of acceptable projects, the required background of students doing projects, the format of the SIP, and the expected scope and depth of projects.
-See the Kalamazoo Curriculum (Curriculum Details and Policies) section of the Academic Catalog for more details.Prerequisite: Permission of department and SIP supervisor required.
+ARTX593Senior Integrated Project Each program or department sets its own requirements for Senior Integrated Projects done in that department, including the range of acceptable projects, the required background of students doing projects, the format of the SIP, and the expected scope and depth of projects.
+See the Kalamazoo Curriculum -> Senior Integrated Project section of the Academic Catalog for more details.Prerequisite: Permission of department and SIP supervisor required.

 Studio Art courses